| Feature | Slyce Spend-to-own, flat $9.99/mo | Bumped Defunct — loyalty-investing pioneer |

 Verdict for stranded Bumped users

-Pick Slyce if you valued Bumped's "spending drives ownership" thesis and want a current zero-fee implementation that isn't constrained by brand-partner agreements.
-The mechanic is similar in spirit; the under-the-hood model is structurally different in a way designed to be sustainable.
+Pick Slyce if you valued Bumped's "spending drives ownership" thesis and want a current implementation that isn't constrained by brand-partner agreements.
+The mechanic is similar in spirit; the under-the-hood model — a flat $9.99/month user subscription instead of brand funding — is structurally different in a way designed to be sustainable.

 Pick Grifin if you want the most mature current spend-to-own app and are willing to pay a subscription.
 Slyce vs Grifin walks the head-to-head between the two surviving spend-to-own apps.